 - So the Amex MR transfer partners are the airline programs of British Airways, Iberia, Cathay Pacific, Qantas, and Etihad

-- The redemption partner of these airline programs is going to be American Airlines.
+- The redemption partner of these airline programs is going to be the airline operating the flight (American Airlines).

 You cannot transfer British Airways, Iberia, Cathay Pacific, Qantas, or Etihad miles to American Airlines.
 Instead, you can redeem miles in those programs for a flight operated by American Airlines.

-Related post: How to book American Airlines flights with Etihad points
+Related post: How to book American Airlines flights with Etihad miles

 The program you use to book the flight determines your award ticket price